danielpmorton/pyastrobee/docs/nasa_sim.md

 # Notes on NASA's simulation environment

+`pyastrobee` is an easier-to-use version of NASA's Astrobee simulator, and installing NASA's sim is not required.
+But, if you would additionally like to experiment with the full simulator, I've written some notes below.

 ## Build/Install

 The go-to link here is the [Non-NASA Astrobee Install Guide](https://nasa.github.io/astrobee/v/develop/install-nonNASA.html), which contains pretty much everything you need to set up their code.
 Unfortunately, there are a lot of random bugs you might encounter along the way